ESG Data

 1,025

-Emission intensity is selected mainly from the Inventory Database for Calculation of an Organization’s GHG Emissions through the Supply Chain issued by the Ministry of Environment of Japan including the latest version and the Inventory Database for Environmental Analysis (IDEA) Ver.2.2 developed by National Institute of Advanced Industrial Science and Technology (AIST) and Japan Environmental Management Association for Industry.
+Emission intensity is selected from the Inventory Database for Calculation of an Organization’s GHG Emissions through the Supply Chain issued by the Ministry of Environment of Japan (the latest version), the Inventory Database for Environmental Analysis (IDEA) Ver.3.3 developed by National Institute of Advanced Industrial Science and Technology (AIST), etc.

 1. Calculated by multiplying the amount of fixed assets acquired (consolidated basis) in the relevant fiscal year by the emission intensity per capital goods price.